Do This One Thing To Your Fave Starchy Foods To Lower Their Calories

 We don’t have to chill all foods to create resistant starch.
 According to UCLA Health, foods that are already high in it include:

-But they also point out what we’re here to talk about which is that resistant starch can form from “cooking and then cooling certain high-carb foods,” including:
+But UCLA also points out what we’re here to talk about which is that resistant starch can form from “cooking and then cooling certain high-carb foods,” including:

-Bread: Freezing before toasting bread lowers the glucose response.
+• Bread: Freezing before toasting bread can lower the glucose response.

-Pasta: Cooking then cooling pasta before reheating lowers glycemic response.
+• Pasta: Cooking then cooling pasta before reheating can lower glycemic response.

-Rice: Cooked rice cooled for 14 hours then reheated has a lower glycemic response.
+• Rice: Cooked rice cooled for 14 hours then reheated can have a lower glycemic response.

 So is there a catch?

-More info is certainly needed as to how significant an effect this whole cooking and cooling process can have, including whether or not it could impact weight loss.
+More info is certainly needed to speak to how significant an effect this whole cooking and cooling process can have, including whether or not it could impact weight loss.
 According to some dieticians, the glucose response won’t necessarily be the same or significant for everyone.
-Like fiber, adding resistant starch to your diet can be a bit hard on your stomach if you’re not used to it, so ease into it and drink lots of water.
-Not to be a mom, but always use proper measures to safely store and reheat your food.
+Like fiber, adding resistant starch to your diet can be a tad hard on your stomach if you’re not used to it, so ease into it and drink lots of water.
+And not to be a mom, but always use proper measures to safely store and reheat your food.
 Never keep food for longer than recommended.
-(Here are some reheating safety tips for rice specifically, which can contain certain bacteria that present a risk.)
+(Here are some reheating safety tips for rice specifically, which can contain specific bacteria that present a risk.)

 This article is for informational purposes only.
 It is not intended to be used in place of professional advice, medical treatment, or professional care in any way.
 This article is not intended to be and should not be a substitute for professional care, advice or treatment.
 Please consult with your physician or healthcare provider before changing any health regimen.
 This article is not intended to diagnose, treat, or prevent disease of any kind.
 Read our Terms & Conditions and Privacy Policy.